Intellectual property protection

 Read more …

-• IP Australia adopts Madrid Goods and Services list
+• IP Australia follows Madrid Goods and Services list

 From 26 March 2024, IP Australia has implemented the internationally recognised Madrid Goods and Services list (Madrid List), replacing the AU Goods and Services Picklist.[1]
 The adoption of the Madrid List comes as Intellectual Property Australia (IP Australia) seeks to align the Australian classification standards with the other intellectual property offices around the world.